 (+ digital "click")

-Like most other gamepads, the DUALSHOCK 4 Controller features two analog joysticks, on the left and right side.
+Like most other gamepads, the Playstation 4 Controller features two analog joysticks, on the left and right side.
 Unlike other controllers, they are not vertically offset.
 Like most modern joysticks, the sticks themselves can be clicked in as additional digital buttons.

 SHARE and OPTIONSDigital

 The SHARE and OPTIONS buttons are on either side of the central touchpad.
-Although the SHARE button is reserved on the PS4 console, it is not on the PC when using the Steam Controller Configurator.
+Although the SHARE button is reserved on the PS4 console, it is not on the PC when using the Steam Input Configurator.
 Both buttons can be freely used by games & applications.

 NOTE: SHARE and OPTIONS correspond to SELECT and START on previous PlayStation Controller models.